explosion/spaCy/website/docs/usage/projects.md

 <Project id="integrations/comet">

-Get started with tracking your spaCy training runs in Weights & Biases using our project template.
+Get started with tracking your spaCy training runs in Comet.ML using our project template.
 It trains on the IMDB Movie Review Dataset and includes a simple config with the built-in `CometLogger`, as well as a custom example of creating variants of the config for a simple hyperparameter grid search and